-- While each learner devotes different amounts of time to the Certificate, and coursework varies from week to week, we aim for course work to take between 6-10 hours per week.
+- While each learner devotes different amounts of time to the Certificate, and coursework varies from week to week, we aim for course work to take 6-10 hours per week.

 What do I get with the Certificate?

-- Creative Commons offers a digital Certificate (PDF) that recognizes specialization in open licensing and the Commons, and the ability help others understand and implement open licenses.
+- Creative Commons offers a digital Certificate (PDF) that recognizes specialization in open licensing and the Commons, and the ability to help others understand and implement open licenses.
 Those who receive CC Certificates will be highlighted on the CC website, and will join a network of CC-certified colleagues.
 CC may explore additional options (accreditation and/or digital badging) in the future.

 Does everyone participating in the course get a certificate?